 If your child is having difficulty learning the language, there are NGOs that provide free educational support.
 In Sofia, such an organization is the Reach Out Foundation (address: 5 Bacho Kiro St.).
-For their contacts and other organizations, see Part 12: Non-governmental Organisations.
+For their contacts and other organizations, see Part 12: Key Services and Organisations: Contacts and Addresses.)